 Overnight Cabbage Slaw

-1 medium head cabbage, finely shredded, about 8 cups
+1 medium head cabbage, finely shredded or finely chopped in a food processor, about 8 cups

 2 cups finely chopped bell pepper